pyccel/pyccel/tutorial/openmp.md

 #### Example

-In this example show how ``` #$ omp barrier ``` is used to specify a point in the code where each thread must wait until all threads in the team arrive.
+This example shows how ``` #$ omp barrier ``` is used to specify a point in the code where each thread must wait until all threads in the team arrive.
 ```python
 from numpy import zeros